 - If the vinegar doesn’t do the trick, try filling a bucket with hot water and adding a scoop of OxiClean to it.
 Place the jeans in the bucket and allow them to soak overnight.
 There may be an odor as they are soaking, but it will go away once they are washed.

-- Remove the jeans from the bucket and wash as normal.
+- Put on cleaning gloves, then remove the jeans from the bucket and wash them as normal.

 - Another option is to add some borax to the washing cycle.
 Read the label for the appropriate amounts.